Didou518/one-shot/README.md

 ## Presentation

 The purpose of this tool is to ease the creation of small code.
-The concept behind it is to automatize all the file processing necessary for your dependencies (ie : CSS, JS and HTML files).
+The concept behind it is to automatize all the file processing necessary for your dependencies (ie : CSS, JS, SVG and HTML files).

 ## Install